Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Models and method

 This electronic continuum correction (ECC) approach was used in several works that focused on the dynamics of the system~\cite{kann_jcp_2014,biriukov_pccp_2018,yue_mp_2019,kohagen_jpcb_2014,martinek_jcp_2018,zeron_jcp_2019,duboue_jcp_2020,predota_jml_2020} or on structural features based on comparison with neutron scattering data.~\cite{kohagen_jpcb_2014,martinek_jcp_2018,megyes_jml_2006} If thermodynamic properties are targeted, compensation is needed for the full charges~\cite{biriukov_jcp_2022,young_jced_2019}.

-While there are plenty of models in the literature for CaCl$ _{2} $,\cite{mackerell_jpcb_1998,oostenbrink_jcc_2004,dang_jcp_1995,deublein_jpcb_2012,mamatkulov_jcp_2013,young_jced_2019,zeron_jcp_2019} we focused on those developed by the group of Pavel Jungwirth.~\cite{kohagen_jpcb_2014,martinek_jcp_2018} The starting full-charge model (FULL) from which the scaled-charge models were developed uses the GROMOS 53a6 FF parameters from Ref.~ \onlinecite{oostenbrink_jcc_2004} for Ca$^{2+}$ and from Ref.~\onlinecite{dang_jcp_1995} for Cl$^{-}$.
+While there are plenty of models in the literature for CaCl$ _{2} $,\cite{mackerell_jpcb_1998,oostenbrink_jcc_2004,dang_jcp_1995,deublein_jpcb_2012,mamatkulov_jcp_2013,young_jced_2019,zeron_jcp_2019} we focused on those developed by the group of Pavel Jungwirth.~\cite{kohagen_jpcb_2014,martinek_jcp_2018} The starting full-charge model (FULL) from which the scaled-charge models were developed uses the GROMOS 53a6 FF parameters from Ref.~\onlinecite{oostenbrink_jcc_2004} for Ca$^{2+}$ and from Ref.~\onlinecite{dang_jcp_1995} for Cl$^{-}$.

-Dividing by $ \sqrt{\epsilon_{\infty}} $ means multiplying with $ 0.75 $ in an aqueous electrolyte; this leads to the ECC model.
+Dividing by $\sqrt{\epsilon_{\infty}}$ is equivalent to multiplying by $0.75$ in an aqueous electrolyte; this leads to the ECC model.
 In the ECC model, the diameters of the ions were kept at the values of the FULL model: $d_{2+}=0.282$ nm for Ca$^{2+}$ and $d_{-}=0.445$ nm for Cl$^{-}$ (see Table \ref*{tab1}).
 Kohagen et al.\cite{kohagen_jpcb_2014}, however, realized that good agreement with experiments (neutron scattering, diffusion constant, viscosity) can be achieved only if the ionic diameters are reduced.
 This realization has led to the ECCR2 ($d_{2+}=0.267$ nm and $d_{-}=0.41$ nm~\cite{martinek_jcp_2018}) and ECCR ($d_{2+}=0.254$ nm and $d_{-}=0.378$ nm~\cite{kohagen_jpcb_2014}) models.

-In our previous work~\cite{salman_jml_2025}, we found the best agreement with experimental diffusion constant and specific conductivity data for the ECCR2 model (used together with the TIP4P/2005 water model), because the II and IW interactions seem to be balanced in a way that is the closest to reality. scaled-charge FFs have also been used in confined geometries to simulate ionic transport, and to study the binding of ions to charged structural groups on the surface.~\cite{vazdar_jpcb_2013,kohagen_jpcl_2014,melcrova_sr_2016,magarkar_jpcl_2017,biriukov_pccp_2018,biriukov_jpcc_2020,lebreton_jcp_2020}
+In our previous work~\cite{salman_jml_2025}, we found the best agreement with experimental diffusion constant and specific conductivity data for the ECCR2 model (used together with the TIP4P/2005 water model), because the II and IW interactions seem to be balanced in a way that is the closest to reality.
+Scaled-charge FFs have also been used in confined geometries to simulate ionic transport, and to study the binding of ions to charged structural groups on the surface.~\cite{vazdar_jpcb_2013,kohagen_jpcl_2014,melcrova_sr_2016,magarkar_jpcl_2017,biriukov_pccp_2018,biriukov_jpcc_2020,lebreton_jcp_2020}